Konami Windy II

 #4 - Monitor Board Holder and Cash Box

-Temporally place the Cash Box as this is needed to hold up the Monitor Board Holder while that's being installed.
+Temporally place the Cash Box in the machine, this is needed to hold up the Monitor Board Holder while that's being installed.

-Bolt using just the top rear two screws and rest on the Coin Box (don't bolt in the Cash Box just yet or the Joystick Pod cannot be fitted).
+Bolt using just the rear top two screws and rest it on the Coin Box (don't bolt in the Cash Box in just yet or the Joystick Pod cannot be fitted).

 Route all the cables to the correct connections.